MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-forefront-tmg-for-a-hybrid-environment.md

 ## Configure TMG 2010
 <a name="config"> </a>

-In this section, you configure a **web listener** and a **publishing rule** that will receive inbound requests from SharePoint and relay them to the primary web application of your SharePoint Server farm.
+In this section, you configure a **web listener** and a **publishing rule** that will receive inbound requests from SharePoint in Microsoft 365 and relay them to the primary web application of your SharePoint Server farm.
 The web listener and publishing rule work together to define the connection rules and to pre-authenticate and relay the requests.
 You configure the web listener to authenticate inbound connections using the Secure Channel certificate you installed in the last procedure.

 For more info about configuring publishing rules in TMG, see [Configuring Web publishing](/previous-versions//cc441546(v=technet.10)).